sksarvesh007/adobe-curvetopia/README.md

 * The saved images are then classified using the Replicate API, and the results are displayed on the Streamlit interface.

   TEAM NAME : Lemon
-  Team Members : Parth Singh
+  Team Members : Parth Singh,
                  Sarvesh Khodwe